 Students may choose to take a leave of absence during their Princeton career.
 They may choose not to return after a successfully completed semester, or they may choose to take a leave during a semester in progress.
 If they choose to withdraw from a semester in progress before the end of the ninth week of classes, no courses will appear on their transcript.
-If they withdraw from a semester between the ninth week and dean’s date in that semester, they will receive the notation of W for courses on their transcript to reflect their late withdrawal from the semester.
-The deadline for withdrawing from a semester in progress is dean’s date.
-Any student wishing to take a leave of absence should consult with his or her residential college dean.
+If students withdraw from a semester between the ninth week and the last day of classes in that semester, they will receive the notation of “W” for courses on their transcript to reflect their late withdrawal from the semester.
+The deadline for withdrawing from a semester in progress is the last day of classes.

 Typically, students take a leave for two consecutive terms because the sequential nature of Princeton’s course of study and the structure of independent work may make it difficult to resume a particular course of study after only one term away.
 Students who take a leave of absence remain eligible for financial aid after reinstatement.